-'Stranger Things' Made A 'Goonies' Reference In Season 2 & It's The '80s Nostalgia We All Needed
+This 'Goonies' Reference In 'Stranger Things' Is The '80s Nostalgia We All Needed

 The surprise fan favorite of Stranger Things Season 2 ended up being Joyce's new boyfriend, Bob Newbury.
 Although most fans ship Joyce and Hopper, they still couldn't resist falling in love with Bob, who was totally dorky, but incredibly brave and lovable.
 The now-iconic character was played by Sean Astin who's portrayed a number of other unforgettable roles, including Mikey in the classic 1985 film, The Goonies.
 But just in case you needed a little reminder about Astin's roots, the creators of Stranger Things slipped in a Goonies reference in Season 2 as an ode to the actor's former role.